butucuong/butucuong/README.md

 - 👀 I’m interested in Automotive Technology and Automotive Software
 - ⚓ My basic programming language is C++ and Java
 - 🌱 I’m currently learning Qt, Android

+- I am working as a Boschler in the HMI major
+- I am learing android at: https://bitbucket.org/cuonglearnandroid/workspace/overview
 - 📫 Please contact with me through my email butucuong@gmail.com
 <!---
 butucuong/butucuong is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.